DesignInTheBlack/Elevate/README.md

    The design system is the single source of truth, rigorously upheld through build-time validation to eliminate off-scale values and unauthorized modifications.

 - **Extensible and Reliable**
-   Elevate must support growth and adaptation while maintaining simplicity, with styling validated at build-time to guarantee alignment with the design system on every build.
+   Elevate must support growth and adaptation while maintaining simplicity, with syntax validated at build-time to guarantee alignment with the design system on every build.

 <br>